rinat-enikeev/UIFaceGestureKit/README.md

 # UIFaceGestureKit
-ObjC framework for working with face gestures (eye and smile gestures only currently)
+ObjC framework for working with face gestures (eye and smile)

 ## Demo
 Run Showcase (only on device) and follow the instructions: